 IIII or IV on a clock dial face?
 Why the difference

-Clocks with Roman numerals have ‘4’ as ‘IV,’ while others use ‘IIII’.
+So, let’s look at a specific difference concerning Roma Numerals.
+Some clocks with Roman numerals have ‘4’ as ‘IV,’ while most use ‘IIII‘.
 Why?

-There is no a definitive answer.
-There are a handful of competing theories and one of them might just be the correct one.
+There is no definitive answer.
+There are a handful of competing theories and one of the following seven might just be the correct one.

 9:04am - 100 years ago